acorns/High-Contrast-Theme-Creator/README.md

 ### To apply a .theme file
 To apply a .theme file, simply double-click it.
 It will be applied and the OS's theme window will also open up.
 You may also make changes like setting you background(s) through the OS options (such  as Personalize -> Background).
+There is also a button under the File menu to apply the current theme, if it has been saved.

 ## Keys: